stepfunc/rodbus/README.md

 ## License

-Licensed under the 3-Clause BSD License.
+Licensed under the GPL version 3.
 See [LICENSE.md](./LICENSE.md) for more details.

 Copyright 2019-2020 Automatak LLC.
 All rights reserved.